John Denney: Early life

 Denney was born in Denver, Colorado, to Craig and Sheri Denney.
 He learned to play the violin at age 5 and was an Eagle Scout.
 A member of the LDS Church, Denney served a church mission to Morristown, New Jersey.
 As a child, he was a fan of the Denver Broncos.

 Denney attended Westlake Middle School.
 Denney was a three-year letterman at Horizon High School in Thornton, Colorado.
 As a senior, he earned first-team all-conference honors, second-team all-state honors and was his team's Special Teams Player of the Year.
 A three-time academic all-conference selection, Denney graduated from Horizon in 1997 with National Student-Athlete honors.

 College career

 Ricks College

-Denney was recruited by Northern Colorado, Chadron State, and Mesa State, and chose to attend Ricks College, now Bringham Young University-Idaho.
+Denney was recruited by Northern Colorado, Chadron State, and Mesa State, and chose to attend Ricks College, now Brigham Young University-Idaho.
 He earned All-Region 18 honors as a freshman and helped the school to a 44–14 win over Snow College in the Real Dairy Bowl.
 In that game, Denney recorded two sacks and two pass deflections.